radare/lum/README.md

 TODO
 ----
-support for ./init.lua
+support for ./init.lua ??
-support for ...
+support for ./bin .. install in modules/pkg/bin